Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Background and related work

-These approaches all have in common that they are designed to match the device properties without considering the individual structural properties of the quantum circuits themselves in more detail.
-The only characteristic sometimes taken into account was the global number of two-qubit gates per pair of qubits in the circuit.
-Moreover, when describing benchmark circuits, the only parameters considered in literature are gate and qubit count and two-qubit gate percentage.
-More in-depth quantum circuit characterization, which for instance could include characteristics of the interaction graph (i.e., number of times each pair of qubits interacts - two-qubit gates and distribution of those interactions among the qubits) and of the quantum instruction dependency graph (showing dependencies between gates in the circuit and used for scheduling) is still missing.
-Looking into interaction graphs is very beneficial for quantum circuit mapping, as like stated before, the main constraint for mapping to current quantum hardware is its limited connectivity and therefore limited possibility to execute two-qubit gates.
+These approaches all have in common that they are designed to adapt quantum circuits to the device-specific properties and constraints considering only a reduced set of algorithm properties such as gate and qubit count and two-qubit gate percentage (including qubit interactions).
+A more in-depth quantum circuit characterization, which for instance could include characteristics of the qubit interaction graph like the number of times each pair of qubits interacts and the distribution of those interactions among the qubits, and of the quantum instruction dependency graph (i.e., graph that represents the dependencies between gates in the circuit and used for scheduling) is still missing.
+Looking further into interaction graphs is very beneficial for the quantum circuit mapping process, as like stated before, the most stringent constraint of current quantum hardware is its limited qubit connectivity.
 Some authors have already pointed out the importance of including application properties \cite{lubinski2021application,mills2020application,li2020towards, bandic2022full} and considering the characteristics of the qubit interaction graphs for improving the mapping of quantum circuits \cite{9736599,bandic2020structured}.
-Even in classical computing, we notice that different computing resources are necessarily based on what we use the computers for and which applications we run.
-For instance, a dedicated GPU can be used for highly parallelisable processes.
-Likewise, a thorough profiling can help to identify which algorithm characteristics are required to execute it successfully on a given device and vice-versa.
-The structural properties of quantum circuits can also help understanding why specific algorithms show better success rates than others when being run on a particular processor using a specific mapping technique.
+Even in classical computing, we notice that different computing resources are necessarily based on what we use the computers for and which applications are executed.
+For instance, a dedicated GPU can be used for highly parallelizable processes.
+Likewise, thorough profiling can help to identify which algorithm characteristics are required to execute it successfully on a given device and vice-versa.
+The structural properties of quantum circuits can also help understand why specific algorithms show better success rates than others when being run on a particular processor using a specific mapping technique.